A short history of Brixington Community Church By Rev'd Peter Eastwood B.A.,Dip.P.S

 In 1971, at a special Church Meeting of Victoria Road members, the "Brixington Committee" proposed that the plans of Mr and Mrs John Harris be accepted and that a contract with John Hopkins, a local builder, be agreed and signed.
 This was duly passed.
 And on December 16th of the same year there was a special Thanksgiving Service, where Dr D.S.
 Russell spoke and the Doxology "To God be Glory" was sung.

 What Happened Next

 In January 1972 work started on the site and May of that year the stone laying ceremony was carried out.
-The Rev. John Blanchard, secretary of the Devon and Cornwall Association, assisted the various committees of the Brixington Building Project and gave a lot of support and help.
+The Rev'd John Blanchard, secretary of the Devon and Cornwall Association, assisted the various committees of the Brixington Building Project and gave a lot of support and help.

-The Church fellowship continued to meet at the local school for worship, but in February 1973 the official opening of the new Church premises was celebrated.
+The Church fellowship continued to meet at the local school for worship, and in February 1973 the official opening of the new Church premises was celebrated.
 The sum of £20,000 had been raised from gifts and loans and the savings achieved by members undertaking some of the internal work themselves.

 By this time the Church membership had grown to 54.
 Many were in retirement, and within the space of three years this number was reduced to 38 due to bereavement.

 Getting a Minister